Fullchee/reminders-frontend/README.md

 ## TODOs:

 - get the speed controller to look good on mobile (move it down)
-  - add it to audio
+  - add it to video
 - prevent duplicates from being added
   - check the URL
 - navbar: holding the buttons shows a tooltip